ShareXin/ShareXin/README.md

 - Removed swaywm support (even back when I used it, my implementation was trash, if any this is a service to sway users)
 - Removed RefCell in *dialog.rs*
 - Updated Twitter character limit (not full proof for non-Latin characters)
+- Heavy rewrite of functions with clearer variables

 #### [0.6.5] - 2018-09-26
 - Work will continue on the project!